COVID-19: Vaccination frequently asked questions (FAQ)

 Is getting the COVID-19 vaccine similar to getting a flu vaccine?

-Yes, the process will be very similar to receiving a flu vaccine, including scheduling an appointment online at CVS.com or through the CVS app.
+Yes, the process is very similar to receiving a flu vaccine, including walking into a CVS Pharmacy location or scheduling an appointment online at CVS.com or through the CVS app.
 CVS Health has ample experience in safely administering vaccines, including millions of flu shots every year.

 Long-term care facility vaccine administration FAQs